soartech/new-goal-system-4/README.md

       ^type MyObjectType)
 ```

-If you wish to create deeper objects, you can combine `ngs-create-typed-object-by-operator` with `ngs-ocreate-typed-object-in-place`.
+If you wish to create deeper objects, you can combine `ngs-create-typed-object-by-operator` with `ngs-create-typed-sub-object-by-operator`.
 However, note that currently this is limited to 5 levels deep (you will get a warning if you try to go deeper):
 ```tcl
 NGS_DeclareType MyObjectType {my-string foo my-number 12}
 NGS_DeclareType MyObjectType2 {}